yarnpkg/berry/packages/gatsby/content/features/plugins.md

 ## How to use plugins?

-Plugins are single-file JS scripts built via the `@yarnpkg/builder` tools.
+The Yarn plugins are single-file JS scripts.
 They are easy to use:

 ### Automatic setup

 The official plugins (the ones whose development happen on the Yarn repository) can be installed using the following commands:

-  - `yarn plugin list` will print the name of the available official plugins.
-Some of them might be marked experimental, in which case they might be subject to breaking changes between releases (they should be mostly stable in general, though).
+  - `yarn plugin list` will print the name of all available [official plugins](https://github.com/yarnpkg/berry/tree/plugins.yml).

   - `yarn plugin import <plugin-name>` will download one of the plugins from the list, store it within the `.yarn/plugins` directory, and modify your local `.yarnrc.yml` file to reference it.

-  - `yarn plugin import <url>` will do the same thing, but because it uses a URL it will work with any plugin regardless of where the plugin is actually hosted.
+  - `yarn plugin import <url>` will do the same thing, but because it uses an URL it will also work with any plugin regardless of where the plugin is actually hosted.

 ### Manual setup